 This finding contradicts conventional wisdom, which dates the birth of “welfare rights” language to the 1960s.
 This Article reveals that as early as 1935, some Americans—government officials, no less—deliberately and persistently employed rights language in communications about welfare benefits.
 In addition to challenging dominant interpretations, this Article identifies an under-studied aspect of rights language.
 An abundant “rights talk” literature chronicles and critiques claimants’ use of rights language.
 This Article, by contrast, identifies rights language emanating from government and being used for government purposes.
 Specifically, this Article argues that federal administrators used rights language as an administrative tool, a way to solve tricky problems of federalism and administrative capacity at a time in which poor relief was shifting from a local to a state and federal responsibility.
 Thus, this Article not only enriches debates about the role of rights in contemporary social welfare reforms, but also brings fresh insights to scholarship on the techniques of administrators and the limits of federal power.

 legal history, U.S. history, cooperative federalism, rights language, welfare, Social Security Act, public benefits, New Deal, administrative state, welfare rights, poverty law

 Tani, Karen M., "Welfare and Rights before the Movement: Rights as a Language of the State" (2012).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2525.